Medically reviewed by Drugs.com. Last updated on Apr 28, 2022.

 Chemical Class: Macrolide

-Fidaxomicin is used to treat adults with Clostridium difficile-associated diarrhea (CDAD).
+Fidaxomicin is used to treat Clostridium difficile-associated diarrhea (CDAD).

 Fidaxomicin belongs to the class of medicines known as macrolide antibiotics.
 It works by killing bacteria or preventing their growth.
 However, this medicine will not work for colds, flu, or other virus infections.